vivainio/nu-plugin-dotnet/README.md

 A nushell plugin that enables .NET integration and provides a reusable protocol library for creating nushell plugins in .NET.

+## Maintenance status

-Status: this research project is currently **on hiatus** as there is to stable JSON api for Nushell plugins at this time.
-It would not be feasible to maintain this across compatibility breaks.
+This research project is currently **on hiatus** as there is to stable JSON api for Nushell plugins at this time.
+It would not be feasible to maintain this across protocol compatibility breaks.

 ## Project Structure